rmadhuraj/Madhu/DW1000/doc/Thread_Border_Router.md

 ## Testing:
 1. To test the Border Router, you can use another node with command line interface (CLI) and ping the Google DNS server 8.8.8.8.
-2. Flash the CLI Binary onto another Nordic kit connected with EVB1000 as per section 3.2.
+2. Flash the CLI Binary onto another Nordic kit connected with EVB1000.
-3. Start a terminal emulator like PuTTY/minicom/pyterm/  and connect to the used COM port with the settings described in section 4.1 (3).
+3. Start a terminal emulator like PuTTY/minicom/pyterm/  and connect to the used COM port with the settings described in CLI example

 4. Run the following commands:
 ```bash